Infineon/linux-optiga-trust-m/scripts/matter_provisioning/README.md

 ## Step 1: Script Configuration

 It is possible to reconfigure the Object-ID, in which the certificates will be stored.
+Note that you will have to edit this in the Matter SDK accordingly.
 Edit the following lines in the file `config.sh`:

 ```bash
 MATTER_DAC_LOC=0xE0E0   # Object ID of DAC